 How to download and install it

-As a matter of fact, we cannot claim in this VPN Gate review that the download and installation are user-friendly.
-The whole website and the software also feel like these were designed for advanced computer users like programmers.
+We can’t claim in this VPN Gate review that the installation of the clients is fully user-friendly.
+The whole website and the software also feel like they were designed for advanced computer programmers.
 Instead of an executable installer, you download a ZIP archive (it may take a minute), which you need to extract.

-Once done, simply run the .exe file and go through the installation wizard, which, again, might be a bit more complicated than usual, but not impossible to complete.
+Once done, simply run the .exe file and go through the installation wizard.

 How to use VPN Gate

 Well, if the download and installation were a bit complicated for you, it may be a nightmare to use VPN Gate.

 The whole interface reminds us of programs from 20 years ago.
 Very plain design with a robust menu system.
 It feels like this VPN application was built for IT pros.
 Lots of technical settings, which may look like a maze for users who have nothing to do with IT.